pwerle-logo

 BUSH POTATO

-The plant grows on spinifex sand plains at Utopia and can reach one metre in height with branches that trail along the ground.
+The plant grows on spinifex sand plains at Utopia and can reach one metre in height, with branches that trail along the ground.
 It has green leaves with pink and red flowers.
-Like the Yam plant, the Bush Potato is abundant in summer months after rainfall.
+Like the yam plant, the bush potato is abundant in summer months after rainfall.

 BUSH BANANA

 The bush banana is a woody, winding vine with cream flowers and green leaves that grows on other trees and shrubs throughout Utopia.
 It is a commonly found food that fruits after a fall of rain.
 The mature fruit releases seeds which are carried away by the wind to regenerate elsewhere.
-The fruit is either cooked and eaten whole, or the seeds discarded and only the thick outer rind is eaten.
+The fruit is either cooked and eaten whole, or the seeds are discarded and only the thick outer rind is eaten.

 FIRE DREAMING